linx-software/email-to-slack/README.md

 ### Linx Designer

-This solution was developed in the Linx Designer `v5.21.0.0`
+This solution was developed in the Linx Designer `v5.21.0.0` and  `v6.4.1`

 ---